 SMUD’s Shine program is now accepting applications

-SMUD announced today that the application period for its Shine program is now open to nonprofit organizations.
+SMUD announced today that the application period for its Shine Awards is now open to nonprofit organizations.
 Shine is a community development program designed to improve and revitalize neighborhoods in the Sacramento region.

-While SMUD will consider a broad variety of potential projects, it is primarily interested in proposals within the following areas:
+While SMUD will consider a broad variety of potential projects, it is primarily interested in proposals that:

-SMUD will host six informational webinar sessions about Shine and the application process.
+SMUD will host multiple informational webinar sessions about Shine and the application process.
 A registration link and application can be found on smud.org/Shine.

-This year, SMUD awarded over $650,000 in Shine sponsorships to 36 local nonprofits, representing the largest investment yet by Shine.
-SMUD received a wide range of applications, and the selected projects were able to successfully demonstrate collaboration and the potential for broad neighborhood impact.
+This year, SMUD awarded over $500,000 in Shine sponsorships to 22 local nonprofits.
+SMUD received a wide range of applications; the selected projects were able to successfully demonstrate collaboration and the potential for broad neighborhood impact.

-Each year, SMUD contributes approximately $3 million in cash and in-kind services to community-based organizations.
+Each year SMUD contributes approximately $3 million in financial support and in-kind services to community-based organizations.
 SMUD will continue to support healthy, vibrant and economically sustainable neighborhoods for all customers, with a special eye toward improving equity in our region through SMUD’s Sustainable Communities program.